 How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 Disclaimer: This article contains affiliate links.
-That means if you click a link and make a purchase, we may make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 For travellers spending some time exploring Georgia, one of the most common routes that you might at some point need to take is to travel from Kutaisi to Tbilisi.
-There are a number of transport options that you can take on this route or back from Tbilisi to Kutaisi route including bus, train or taxi.

 It’s also important to consider whether you’re travelling from or to Kutaisi Airport rather than the centre of Kutaisi as this will impact the best transport option.

-So what is the best way to get from Kutaisi to Tbilisi?
 This article outlines all the possible options to ensure you have a hassle-free trip between two of Georgia’s largest cities.

-How to Get from Kutaisi to Tbilisi
+Kutaisi Centre to Tbilisi

 Bus Station in Kutaisi